LLNL/UnifyFS/docs/assumptions.rst

 segmented access patterns, in contrast to random, interleaved, small writes and reads.

 UnifyFS offers the best performance for applications that exhibit the bulk synchronous I/O pattern.
-While UnifyFS does support deviations to this pattern, the performance might be slower and the user may have to take additional steps to ensure correct execution of the application with UnifyFS.
+While UnifyFS does support deviations from this pattern, the performance might be slower and the user may have to take additional steps to ensure correct execution of the application with UnifyFS.